satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 participants with varying levels of expertise.

-In this article, we raised five critical problems with the current process for reviewing scientific articles: (1) Reviewers are expected to have comprehensive expertise; (2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are neither identified nor acknowledged; (4) There is no measure of the quality of a review; and (5) Reviews take a lot of time, and once submitted cannot evolve.
+In this article, we raised five critical problems with the current process for reviewing scientific articles: (1) reviewers are expected to have comprehensive expertise; (2) reviewers do not have sufficient access to methods and materials to evaluate a study; (3) reviewers are neither identified nor acknowledged; (4) there is no measure of the quality of a review; and (5) reviews take a lot of time, and once submitted cannot evolve.
 We argue that we can address all of these problems via an open post-publication review process that engages many reviewers, provides them with the data and software used in an article, and acknowledges and quantifies the quality of their contributions.
-We proposed an open review process (Figure 1) and a quantitative commenting mechanism (Figure 2) as an effective means for implementing distributed article review.
-By providing the ability of distributed review, an intuitive interface for comments and visual feedback about the quality and review coverage of an article, we anticipate that this process will speed up the review process significantly.
-The proposed framework provides multiple metrics that relate to the significance of an article, the quality of reviews and the reputation of a reviewer.
+In this article, we described this process (Figure 1) together with a quantitative commenting mechanism (Figure 2).
+We anticipate that such a system will speed up the review process significantly through simultaneous, distributed, and interactive review, an intuitive interface for commenting and visual feedback about the quality and coverage of the reviews of an article.
+The proposed framework enables measurement of the significance of an article, the quality of reviews and the reputation of a reviewer.

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the